-Last Saturday 25 April, our CEO, Matteo Ressa and COO, Gaurav Gandhi, sat down with two members of our Chef team to chat about the culture, food and traditions they observe during Ramadan.
-Let's see what they shared!
+Last Saturday 25 April, our CEO, Matteo Ressa and COO, Gaurav Gandhi, for the chef streaming chats sat down with two members of our Chef team to chat about the culture, food and traditions they observe during Ramadan.
+Let’s see what they shared!

 Many of you might already know that Ramadan is the month where certain religions don’t eat food during the day.
 But after working on our first Chef Streaming Chat, I learned that there is a lot more to this religious holiday, which is observed by over 1 billion people worldwide.

 - Ramadan is the ninth month on the Islamic calendar

 - It started on April 23 this year

 - Ramadan starts with the sighting of a new moon and confirmed by authorities in different countries

 - The religious holidays lasts 30 days in 2020

 - Fasting is done by practitioners throughout the month

 - Ramadan ends with Id al Fitr – a day of feasting